SPEED Lab Current Members

 Faculty

-Dr. David Hiebeler Associate Prof., Dept. of Mathematics and Statistics The SPEED Lab is Dr. Hiebeler's research group |
+The SPEED Lab is Dr. Hiebeler's research group

-Dr. Frank Drummond Prof. of Insect Ecology and Insect Pest Management School of Biology and Ecology Dr. Drummond is collaborating with the group on applications of the models such as pest management. |
+Dr. Drummond is collaborating with the group on applications of the models such as pest management.

 The group as of Spring/Summer 2010:

-(Jeff, Nick, Rachel, Andrew A., Jack, David, Isaac, Yin, Andrew J.
+(Jeff, Nick, Rachel, Andrew A., Jack, David, Isaac, Yin, Andrew J. Missing: Errol)

 Students

-Peter Bilodeau Undergraduate Student Peter is a Computer Science major, and joined the group in Spring 2011.
-He has been implementing iOS versions of some of our simulation models, so they can be run on Apple's iPhone / iPod Touch / iPad devices. |
+Peter is a Computer Science major, and joined the group in Spring 2011.
+He has been implementing iOS versions of some of our simulation models, so they can be run on Apple's iPhone / iPod Touch / iPad devices.

-Timothy Buchak Undergraduate Student Tim is a Math major who joined the group in Summer 2010.
-He has worked on a population model with continuous-valued heterogeneous habitat, and a bit with the household models. |
+Tim is a Math major who joined the group in Summer 2010.
+He has worked on a population model with continuous-valued heterogeneous habitat, and a bit with the household models.

-Jack Hill Graduate Student Jack is a Master's student in Mathematics & Statistics.
-Since summer 2009, he has been helping to develop more Java simulation applets, which will be an important part of K-12 outreach activities. |
+Jack is a Master's student in Mathematics & Statistics.
+Since summer 2009, he has been helping to develop more Java simulation applets, which will be an important part of K-12 outreach activities.

-Isaac Michaud Undergraduate Student, Graduate Student, Visiting Lecturer Isaac joined the group in Summer 2007 when he was an undergraduate math major, and attended MTBI in the summers of 2007 and 2008.
+Isaac joined the group in Summer 2007 when he was an undergraduate math major, and attended MTBI in the summers of 2007 and 2008.
 He finished his undergraduate honors thesis "Static Heterogeneous Recovery Rates in a Household Model" with me in Spring 2009, and then became a graduate student in Summer 2009.
 In December 2011, he finished his Master's thesis on "Targeted Treatment in a Community Model".
 Isaac has worked on just about everything the SPEED Lab does.
-Beginning in Spring 2012, he is working as a visiting lecturer at the University of New England, but still interacts with the group as time permits. |
+Beginning in Spring 2012, he is working as a visiting lecturer at the University of New England, but still interacts with the group as time permits.

-Rachel Rier Undergraduate Student, Graduate Student Rachel is a Math major, and joined the group in Spring 2010 as an undergraduate.
+Rachel is a Math major, and joined the group in Spring 2010 as an undergraduate.
 She graduated in December 2010, and became a graduate student in Spring 2011.
-She is working on stochastic epidemiological models. |
+She is working on stochastic epidemiological models.

-Sonia Rode Undergraduate Student, Graduate Student Sonia is a Computer Science major, and joined the group in Summer 2012 while still an undergraduate.
-She has been developing Java applets and Android versions of some of our simulation models, including the Internet worm simulation of the entire IPv4 address space. |
+Sonia is a Computer Science major, and joined the group in Summer 2012 while still an undergraduate.
+She has been developing Java applets and Android versions of some of our simulation models, including the Internet worm simulation of the entire IPv4 address space.

 SPEED ED Lab Current Members